Zach-Rose-Bose/SoundTouch_Alexa_Skill/README.md

 3. Replace the placeholder bridgeBasePath variable (line 14) with the base path to your AlexaSoundTouch\_RemoteServer instance.
 Be sure to include "http://" or "https://" in the string.
 4. Complete the function using the recommended defaults.
 5. From the [Amazon Developer console](http://developer.amazon.com), go to Apps & Services >>> Alexa >>> Alexa Skills Kit >>> Add a new skill
 6. Use the wizard to create the skill.
 Recommended to use "bose" as the invocation word.
 Use the ARN from your Lambda function for your Endpoint, and use the assets from /speechAssets in this repository when defining the interaction model.
 Add any of your custom speaker names to the LIST\_OF\_SPEAKERS.
+Use either the english assets from /en or the german assets from /de to configure your Alexa skill.
 7. Proceed to the Test step and ensure the skill is enabled on your account.
 Go to the Service Simlulator, type in "ask bose to pause".
 You should see a response saying that the corresponding home was created or doesn't have and speakers associated with it.
 That response will also contain an AlexaID - use this to configure your AlexaSoundTouch\_LocalServer instance (the bridgeID var in server.js of the Local Server should be set as this AlexaID).

 Now proceed to [AlexaSoundTouch\_LocalServer](https://github.com/zwrose/AlexaSoundTouch_LocalServer) setup.
 Once that instance is also up and running, you should be able to proceed with using the skill!